 If the issuer is not a reporting company under the 1934 Act, a foreign issuer exempt from 1934 Act reporting under Rule 12g3-2(b), or a foreign government issuer eligible to register securities under the 1933 Act on Schedule B, Rule 144A obligates the issuer to provide investors with certain reasonable, current, basic business and financial information - in effect, sponsoring its shares for Rule 144A eligibility.
 A holder and a buyer must have the right to request such information from the issuer upon their request.
 If the buyer requests the information, the buyer must actually have received the information at or prior to the time of sale.
-The issuer's obligation may be contractual (as part of the security or otherwise), or may arise under laws or the rules of self-regulatory organizations (e.g., the NASD's rules for PORTAL).
+The issuer's obligation may be contractual (as part of the security or otherwise), or may arise under laws or the rules of self-regulatory organizations.